 The Master Separation Agreement is an agreement among General Motors, Hughes Defense, Delco and Hughes Telecom, pursuant to which, among other things, the transfers of certain assets and liabilities (which are required so that each of Hughes Defense, Delco and Hughes Telecom will consist of the respective businesses described in this document after the completion of the Hughes Reorganization) will be effected.
-The Master Separation Agreement also includes indemnification provisions and provides for a post-closing adjustment between New Hughes Electronics and New Raytheon based on an adjusted net worth of Hughes Defense as of immediately prior to the Raytheon Merger and for certain other separation and transition arrangements.
+The Master Separation Agreement also includes indemnification provisions and provides for a post-closing adjustment between New Hughes Defense as of immediately prior to the Raytheon Merger and for certain other separation and transition arrangements.
 The Master Separation Agreement also requires that certain parties to such agreement enter into the Spin-Off Separation Agreement, the Tax Sharing Agreement and certain other agreements.
-See "Description of the Hughes Transactions-General--Hughes Reorganization" above.
+See "Description of the Hughes Transactions--General--Hughes Reorganization" above.